 The God of Wealth is Lord Kubera – who is said to have eight auspicious jewels, and one of them was Sankhanidhi.

 In the epic era, the sankha remained an integral part of warfare.
-And wars restricted to daytime only.
+And wars are restricted to daytime only.
 Thus the blowing of sankha during sunrise meant that war was on, and again it used to be blown at dusk, signifying retreat to the camps of night rest.
-It used to signify the victory signal as well.
+It is used to signify the victory signal as well.

 Importance of Shankha